What is mechanical engineering?

 What do you learn in a mechanical engineering degree?

-Courses span between three and five years depending on whether you choose a BEng, a MEng, or undertakes a professional placement during your degree.
+Courses span between three and five years depending on whether you choose a BEng, a MEng, or undertake a professional placement during your degree.

 The first and second years are usually similar across most mechanical engineering programmes.
 They will likely cover an introduction to engineering with modules in applied mathematics, computing, thermodynamics and design and manufacture.